nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

 Configuration options
 *********************

-In the |NCS|, you can enable the ZBOSS library using the :kconfig:`CONFIG_ZIGBEE` Kconfig option.
+In the |NCS|, you can enable the ZBOSS library using the :kconfig:option:`CONFIG_ZIGBEE` Kconfig option.
 Enabling this library is required when configuring the Zigbee protocol in the |NCS|, for example when testing the available :ref:`nrf:zigbee_samples`.

 To enable additional features in the ZBOSS libraries, you can use the following Kconfig options:

-* :kconfig:`CONFIG_ZIGBEE_LIBRARY_NCP_DEV` - With this option enabled, the application links with an additional library, which implements NCP commands.
+* :kconfig:option:`CONFIG_ZIGBEE_LIBRARY_NCP_DEV` - With this option enabled, the application links with an additional library, which implements NCP commands.
   This option is enabled by default in the :ref:`Zigbee NCP sample <nrf:zigbee_ncp_sample>`.
   This option uses a production version of ZBOSS that has not been certified.
-* :kconfig:`CONFIG_ZIGBEE_GP_CB` - With this option enabled, the application can support the Green Power Combo feature, which implements the basic set of Green Power Proxy and Green Power Sink functionalities within a single device.
+* :kconfig:option:`CONFIG_ZIGBEE_GP_CB` - With this option enabled, the application can support the Green Power Combo feature, which implements the basic set of Green Power Proxy and Green Power Sink functionalities within a single device.
   This option can only be enabled for application that is built from ZBOSS stack sources.
   This option is added only for evaluation purposes and does not have a dedicated sample.